RaginaPhalangae/BharatDekho-project-reactApp/README.md

 To start the website, first clone the repo in your system.
 Then open the folder in any code editor of your choice.

-Use split terminal or open two terminal window.
+Use split terminal or open two terminal windows.

 Use `cd webdpfrontend` to change your current working directory to the webdpfrontend directory in first terminal.